Racing While On Your Period

 I am racing this week!

-Now, before I continue— I am sure that statement and my reaction stirs up conflicting thoughts and feelings.
-Some have already tuned out and moved on.
+Now, before I continue, I am sure that statement and reaction stirs up conflicting thoughts and feelings.
 Some of you are curious or feeling empathetic.
 Some of you are grossed out, irritated, or unsure.
 Some of you are fist pumping, smiling, and clapping—relieved that someone is willing to acknowledge a real part of being a menstruating female athlete.

-I urge you all to stay with me, even if it makes you a little uncomfortable.
-All of the men and women.
-It is okay to say period.
-And tampon, menstruating, vagina, bleeding, uterus, menstruating, etc.
+I urge you all to stay with me (men and women), even if it makes you a little uncomfortable.
+It is OK to say period.
+And tampon, menstruating, vagina, bleeding, uterus, menstruating, etc. And sometimes, as athletes, we get our periods before or even during a big race.

 - Female athletes need to be able to talk to coaches and other mentors about their menstrual cycles and how they feel during different times of the month.
-We need to be more open on this topic so that we can inform others when we miss periods, which can be indicators (but not the only ones!) of Low Energy Availability (LEA) and Relative Energy Deficiency in Sport (RED-S, formally known as the female triad).
-The more open and comfortable girls and women are the more of the chance they have to continue in their sport as healthy athletes.
+We need to be more open on this topic so that we can inform others when we miss periods, which can be indicators (but not the only ones!) of Low Energy Availability (LEA) and Relative Energy Deficiency in Sport (RED-S).
+The more open and comfortable girls and women are, the more of the chance they have to continue in their sport as healthy athletes.

 - Women need to be able to discuss our monthly and life cycles in order to work with them to keep performing at our full capacity in our sport.
 When we can talk openly about our physiology we can more easily work with it.

-- Men can support women by checking their own biases surrounding female related topics and allowing open conversation at home, on the field, track, court, etc. Men can role model this behavior for boys.
-Male coaches- rid your minds and areas of influence of the negative stigma surrounding bleeding.
-Seek education on LEA and RED-S and stop considering girls and women missing their periods as normal or even a positive in training/racing.
+- Men can support women by checking their own biases surrounding female-related topics and allowing open conversation at home, on the field, track, court, etc. Men can model this behavior for younger boys.
+Male coaches, rid your minds of the negative stigma surrounding bleeding, seek education on LEA and RED-S, and stop considering girls and women missing their periods as normal or even a positive in training/racing.

-You also might find it to be alarming and confusing that I am sincerely hopeful that Garmin Connect is correct.
+You also might find it confusing that I am sincerely hopeful that Garmin Connect is correct.
 I am a perimenopausal woman with irregular cycles, and so nothing is a given.
-But, I would prefer to have my period during a five hour race than to try to perform my best during the seven days leading up to bleeding.
-I will accept my fate of carrying tampons and a potential bloody mess.
+But, I would rather have my period during a five-hour race than try to perform my best during the seven days leading up to menstruation because of the physical and hormonal changes during that part of the cycle.
+I will happily, instead, accept my fate of carrying tampons and a potential bloody mess.

 AND, the great news is that I am also confident that if things change (as they often do), and my period is late, I have the tools to mentally and physically work WITH my unique female physiology to understand and mitigate symptoms of the high hormone phase of my cycle.